John Devitt: Swimming career

 In January 1957, Devitt set a world record in both the 100-metre and 110-yard freestyle, and lowered the 100-metre freestyle world record to 54.6 seconds later that month at the Queensland Championships.
 He then won his first individual Australian title in the 110-yard freestyle.
 With Henricks and Rose swimming and studying in the United States, Devitt became the dominant Australian freestyler, and decided to continue his career until the 1960 Summer Olympics, supporting himself as a health inspector for the Townsville City Council.
 In 1958, after claiming the Australian 110-yard title, he claimed three golds at the 1958 British Empire and Commonwealth Games in Cardiff, Wales in the 110-yard freestyle, and the 4×110-yard freestyle and medley relays.
 In 1959, Devitt again lowered the 110-yard freestyle, but was later defeated at the Australian Championships by John Konrads, who won every freestyle title from the 110-yard to 1650-yard events.

-In 1960 Devitt reclaimed his 110-yard Australian title, and at the pre-1960 Summer Olympics camp in Townsville, broke the 4×100-yard freestyle relay along with Henricks, Geoff Shipton and David Dickson.
+In 1960 Devitt reclaimed his 110-yard Australian title, and at the pre-1960 Summer Olympics camp in Townsville, broke the 4×100-yard freestyle relay record along with Henricks, Geoff Shipton, and David Dickson.
 At the 110-yard freestyle trial, he came third behind Henricks and Shipton, and was controversially selected as the second Australian representative, by selectors who ignored Shipton.
 He also finished fifth in the 220-yard freestyle and was initially left out of the 4×200-metre freestyle relay team.
 Devitt was again named the national captain.

 On arrival in Rome, Henricks was forced to withdraw from competition after falling ill.
 Devitt held a solid lead until the last 10-metre when Larson surged and both appeared to have touched the wall together.
 Of the three judges who determined the first-place winner, two awarded Devitt as the winner.
 However, of the three judges assigned to allocate the second-place winner, two believed Devitt to have come second.
 Moreover, the three timekeepers assigned to the contest all believed Larson had won, noting times of 55.0, 55.1 and 55.1 seconds, while recording three times of 55.2 seconds for Devitt.
 Nevertheless, the chief judge overruled the timekeepers, setting Devitt and Larson's times to 55.2 seconds each and allocating the gold to Devitt.
 The United States team appealed, bolstered by videotaped footage of the finish that appeared to show Larson the winner.
 The appeal jury, headed by Jan de Vries, also the President of FINA in 1960, rejected the appeal, keeping Devitt the winner.
 This controversy would pave the way for electronic touchpads to be included in swimming events to determine finish and accurate timing.